snabble/docs/API_CHANGELOG.md

 This file will be updated weekly, if there are notable changes.

+## 2020-01-23

+* ADDED BASIC authentication scheme to the list of supported schemes for vPoS calls

 ## 2020-01-09

 * ADDED `externalShopId` to [vPoS data model](api_vpos.md#data-model)